Security-Onion-Solutions/securityonion-docs/installation.rst

 Installation on Ubuntu or CentOS
 --------------------------------
-If you want to install Security Onion on Ubuntu 18.04 or CentOS 7 (not using our Security Onion ISO image), follow these steps:
+If you want to install Security Onion on CentOS 7 or Ubuntu 18.04 (**not** using our Security Onion ISO image), follow these steps:

 #.
 Review the :ref:`hardware` section.
 #.
 Download the ISO image for your preferred flavor of Ubuntu 18.04 64-bit or CentOS 7 64-bit, verify the ISO image, and boot from it.